 - Help lead our community to wellness in difficult times

 - Males are encouraged to apply to meet the needs of the community.

 Monday - Friday | 5:30 PM - 9:00 PM PST

 VIRTUAL | 3.5 hours each weekday for 18 training days | Total of 63 hours

 Criteria to Qualify to be a Trained Peer Specialist

 - Youth, males, and African American/ Black applicants preferred

 - Bilingual applicants are preferred but not required

-- Must serve as a MAS-SSF volunteer peer counselor for a minimum of two years for 2-3 hours per week.
+- Must serve as a MAS-SSF volunteer peer specialist for a minimum of two years for 2-3 hours per week.

-- A stipend will be provided for each counseling session to help cover transportation and child care costs.
+- A stipend will be provided for each support session to help cover transportation and child care costs.